NBISweden/EMBLmyGFF3/README.md

 To learn how to obtain a *project ID* [click here](http://ena-docs.readthedocs.io/en/latest/mod_02.html.).</br>
 To learn how to obtain a *locus tag* [click here](https://www.ebi.ac.uk/ena/submit/locus-tags).**

-Test data are located in the example folder.
+Test data are located in the *examples* folder.

 ### Simple case